shuvalov-mdb/thread-liveness-monitor/README.md

 ------------

 TLM is production ready C++ library designed to detect deadlocks, livelocks and starvation at runtime with tiny overhead.
-The project is sponsored and copyrighted by [MongoDB.com](http://mongodb.com), author [Andrew Shuvalov](https://www.linkedin.com/in/andrewshuvalov/).
+The project is sponsored and copyrighted by [MongoDB Inc](http://mongodb.com), author [Andrew Shuvalov](https://www.linkedin.com/in/andrewshuvalov/).

 ## Sample Usage
   ```